Scintillator: Principle of operation

 A scintillation detector or scintillation counter is obtained when a scintillator is coupled to an electronic light sensor such as a photomultiplier tube (PMT), photodiode, or silicon photomultiplier.
 PMTs absorb the light emitted by the scintillator and re-emit it in the form of electrons via the photoelectric effect.
 The subsequent multiplication of those electrons (sometimes called photo-electrons) results in an electrical pulse which can then be analyzed and yield meaningful information about the particle that originally struck the scintillator.

 Vacuum photodiodes are similar but do not amplify the signal while silicon photodiodes, on the other hand, detect incoming photons by the excitation of charge carriers directly in the silicon.
 Silicon photomultipliers consist of an array of photodiodes which are reverse-biased with sufficient voltage to operate in avalanche mode, enabling each pixel of the array to be sensitive to single photons.

 History

-The first device which used a scintillator was built in 1903 by Sir William Crookes and used a ZnS screen.
-The scintillations produced by the screen were visible to the naked eye if viewed by a microscope in a darkened room; the device was known as a spinthariscope.
+The first device which used a scintillator was built in 1903, by Sir William Crookes and used a ZnS screen.
+The scintillations produced by the screen were visible if viewed by a microscope in a darkened room; the device was known as a spinthariscope.
 The technique led to a number of important discoveries but was obviously tedious.
 Scintillators gained additional attention in 1944, when Curran and Baker replaced the naked eye measurement with the newly developed PMT.
 This was the birth of the modern scintillation detector.

 Applications for scintillators

 Scintillators are used by the American government as Homeland Security radiation detectors.
 Scintillators can also be used in particle detectors, new energy resource exploration, X-ray security, nuclear cameras, computed tomography and gas exploration.

 Other applications of scintillators include CT scanners and gamma cameras in medical diagnostics, and screens in older style CRT computer monitors and television sets.
 Scintillators have also been proposed as part of theoretical models for the harnessing of gamma-ray energy through the photovoltaic effect, for example in a nuclear battery.

 The use of a scintillator in conjunction with a photomultiplier tube finds wide use in hand-held survey meters used for detecting and measuring radioactive contamination and monitoring nuclear material.
 Scintillators generate light in fluorescent tubes, to convert the ultra-violet of the discharge into visible light.
 Scintillation detectors are also used in the petroleum industry as detectors for Gamma Ray logs.